3Di™ Hybrid Open-Top Light-Sheet Microscope for fast whole tissue imaging with high resolution zoom

 What “hybrid open-top light-sheet” means, and why it matters

 The hybrid concept was introduced and validated in Nature Methods in 2022.
-The paper describes the non-orthogonal dual-objective (NODO) path, remote refocusing to correct a tilted light sheet, and multi-scale workflows, all demonstrated on intact mouse brain and metastatic lesions.
+The paper describes the non-orthogonal dual-objective (NODO) path, remote refocusing to correct a tilted light sheet, and multi-scale workflows, all of which are demonstrated on intact mouse brains and metastatic lesions.

 Before that, the team established the open-top foundation with multi-immersion optics for cleared tissues in Nature Communications in 2019, addressing practical mounting, compatibility with many clearing protocols, and high-throughput imaging.
 These engineering choices are core to today’s product, the 3Di.